davidgomes/pentagine.js/README.md

 -------
 Clone pentagine with `git clone git@github.com:davidgomes/pentagine.git` and then open `examples/index.html` for a list of examples.

-Here's a small example of all the JavaScriptg code necessary to draw a ball and make it movable:
+Here's a small example of all the JavaScript code necessary to draw a ball and make it movable:

 ```javascript
 function PlayState() {